Jan P. Syse

-(25 November 1930 – 17 September 1997) was a Norwegian lawyer and politician from the Conservative Party.
+Jan Peder Syse (25 November 1930 – 17 September 1997) was a Norwegian lawyer and politician from the Conservative Party.
 He was the prime minister of Norway from 1989 to 1990.
 He also served as the minister of Industry from 1983 to 1985.
-Syse was the president of the Lagting 1993-1997.
+Syse was the president of the Lagting from 1993 to 1997.
 Syse was the president of the Nordic Council in 1988 and 1993.
 He served in the Norwegian parliament for over 25 years until his sudden death from a cerebral hemorrhage in 1997.

 Early life and career

 Syse was born in Nøtterøy in the county of Vestfold.
-He was the son of Peter Syse (1888–1965) and Magnhild Bjønnes (1898–1985).
+He was the son of Peter Syse (1890–1965) and Magnhild Bjønnes (1898–1983).
 His father was a local politician and dental surgeon.

 He earned his examen artium in 1949 and his degree in law in 1957.
 He was politically active as a student, serving as chair of Den Konservative Studenterforening, Det Norske Studentersamfund, and the construction committee for Chateau Neuf.

 His initial professional experience was as an attorney and manager for the deep sea shipping company Wilh.
 Wilhelmsen.
 He worked for Wilhelmsen at various times throughout his career, and was also employed as the editor for Wilhelmsen's newsletter, Skib-rederi.

 Jan P. Syse met Else Walstad (1936–2021) while they both were students at the University of Oslo in 1955, and they were married in 1959.
 They had two sons, philosopher Henrik Syse and diplomat Christian Syse.